NTUEELightDance/2021-LightDance-Sword/README.md

 ## LedManager.h
 LED setting:
-* Knife: 60 leds.
-Controlled by pin 27.
+* pin 27: 60 leds.
+The All leds are on the knife(刀身)
-* Guard: 18+8 leds.
-The first 18 are controlled by pin 26 and the others are controlled by pin 25.
+* pin 26: 26 leds.
+The first 18 are on the guard(刀鐔) and the others are on the handle(刀柄).
-* Handle: 8 leds.
-Controlled by pin 25.
+* pin 25: 8 leds.
+All on the handle.

 ## sword pattern
 Use swordLedGen.js to generate png sword files.